bmpenuelas/gfcc/README.md

 `-b` `--block` Block name (to diff against a block configspec).

-`-v` `--view` Provided a view name to compare against it's current cs instead of a cs file.
+`-v` `--view` Provide a view name to compare against it's current cs instead of a cs file.

 `-g` `--gen_rules` Generate cs rules so that you get the same versions as others.